 We realize that some consultants who are typically scheduled to work in person may be unable to do so at certain times during the semester.
 We want to do our best to maintain everyone's health and safety, so we are allowing consultants who do not feel well enough to come to campus or are needing to quarantine to request remote consultations.
-If you need to request remote consultations for a shift, fill out an absence request form and indicate that you will not be coming in, but are able to take online consultations.
-If it is a last-minute request, you should also call the front desk to let them know.
+If you need to request remote consultations for a shift, please contact Emma B. directly with the request.
+Be sure to alert the front desk as well.